WELCOME TO WATERLOGGED

 The Ocean can be unpredictable.
 By learning basic rescue techniques, your child will gain confidence in knowing what to do if something happens to go wrong.

-In the rescue session, your child will learn:
+In the rescue session, we will cover:

 - signs that someone might be in trouble